 Payday Loans in the Digital Age

 As with newspapers, the payday loan industry has also undergone significant changes in the last couple of decades.
-Whereas a person would once have to go to a high street payday lender in person, the Internet nowadays provides easy access to hundreds of companies offering loans online.
+Whereas a person would once have to go to a high street payday lender in person, the Internet nowadays provides easy access to hundreds of companies offering online loans.
 The advantages of this are clear.
 It is now easy and quick to get needed funds in a hurry – here at Cashfloat, we fund loans directly to your bank account every hour.
 There is also the anonymity factor involved – it’s a lot easier to take out a payday loan if no one will see you doing it.

 However, there are some disadvantages too.
 The ease and speed of payday loans online can lend to impulse spending sprees, with people borrowing money before thinking through if they will realistically be able to afford the repayments.
 Additionally, it’s all to easy for crooks and loan sharks to hide behind the facade of a safe direct lender online.
 That’s why we’ve put out an Online Loan Safety Guide – read it now, and save yourself from potentially losing hundreds of pounds later.